jaxgoodlabs/GIS_portfolio/README.md

 <br />
 My most recent projects have focused on public interest technologies that help to increase the range and accessibility of social services worldwide, especially as a means of increasing society's resilience to global threats like climate change.

-# Portfolio
-Below are some examples of my work.

 #### Jump to Section
 - [Google Map Styles](#google-maps-styles)
 - [ArcGIS Map Style](#arcgis-map-style-plant-growing-in-the-desert)